tuck-hart/open-democracy-project/README.md

 - **Front-End:** React Native
 - **AI**: GPT-4 and other AI models

+## Community

+We believe in creating a welcoming and inclusive community.
+Respect and kindness are at the core of our interactions.
+Regardless of your experience level, we value your participation and are committed to ensuring a positive environment for everyone.
+Join us on the [discord](https://discord.gg/3yrHPZbn)

 ## Contributing

 Whether you're just starting your journey as a developer or you're a seasoned veteran, your contributions can make a significant difference.
 The Democracy AI project welcomes developers with varying levels of expertise.
 Our project encompasses various layers, from front-end and back-end development to AI integration, and there's room for everyone.